-You can also get support from our Elected Officers, who will be happy to collaborate with you on issues and campaigns.
-There are four Faculty Officers per Faculty.
-The Faculty Officers are your first point of call, as it's a big part of their role to support you.
-To find out who the Officers are for your Faculty here: greenwichsu.co.uk/officers
+You can also get support from our Elected Officers who will be happy to collaborate with you on issues and campaigns.
+The officers most relevant to your work are the Vice President Education, Vivian Van Lent, and the Faculty Officers.
+There are four Faculty Officers per faculty, with one place reserved for a Post Graduate.
+The Faculty Officers are your first point of contact, as it's a big part of their role to support you.
+They will also be able to take your issues to Academic Council.
+The Faculty Officers are elected at the end of October, and once they've been elected you will be able to find out who the officers are for your faculty here: suug.co.uk/officers.